 - From Hualien Station to Taroko National Park:

 TaiwanTrip (Taiwan Houxin) runs regular shuttles between TRA Hualien Station and Taroko National Park, with routes #1126 (to Luoshao), #1129 (to the Visitor Center), #1133/1133A (to Tianxiang), and #1141 (to Lishan).
-The fare can be paid by cash (exact change only) or via Taipei Metro EasyCard, iPass, or iCash.
+The fare can be paid by cash (from Hualien Bus service counter staff) or via Taipei Metro EasyCard, iPass, or iCash.
 A one-day (NT$250) or a two-day pass (NT $400) allows you to hop on and off at any bus stop on any of the above lines.
 These tickets can be purchased at Hualien Bus Station, or at any 7-11/FamilyMart store.
 Note that the day passes cannot be purchased directly from either the bus driver, Xincheng-Taroko TRA Train Station, nor the Taroko National Park Visitor Center:

 From Xincheng-Taroko Station to Taroko National Park:

 In addition to Buses #1133 and #1133A, Taroko Bus (Bus #302) runs between Xincheng-Taroko Station and Tianxiang via the Taroko National Park Visitor Center.
 The fare can be paid by cash (exact change only) or via Taipei Metro EasyCard, iPass, or iCash.
 Additionally, a one-day ticket can be purchased directly from the #302 bus driver (NT$150, cash only needing exact change), allowing you to hop on and off at any bus stop on the #302.
 (The bus #302 is run by Taroko Bus Company.)
 Note that Bus #302 and the above buses are different companies and therefore the one-day tickets are not mutually exchangeable: https://www.taroko.gov.tw/en/Tourism/Timetable